langchain-ai/langgraph/docs/docs/concepts/deployment_options.md

 ## Overview

-There are several deployment options for LangGraph Platform.
+There are several deployment options for LangGraph Platform:

 |                                | Free | Self Hosted | Bring Your Own Cloud | Cloud |
 |--------------------------------|------|-------------|----------------------|-------|